 - Sign a power of attorney.
 In the event of your death or if you are medically unfit to decide for your affairs, the power of attorney gives a legal right to a person to act on your behalf.

 - Prepare advanced medical directive.
 This document should be part of your estate planning.
 Advanced medical directive gives instructions on how you want to be taken care of when you don’t have the capacity to make decisions yourself.

-If you need a financial advisor in Sydney to help you in estate planning, you can contact us anytime at 02 9003 0611.
+If you need a financial Adviser in Sydney to help you in estate planning, you can contact us anytime at 02 9003 0611.